Marketing Horror Stories – How to Avoid Mistakes in Your Campaigns

 How to avoid it: AI is an incredibly smart and powerful new tool for businesses, but it still misses certain aspects of humanism.
-It follows patterns, and unfortunately some patterns in human behaviour and communication aren’t so politically correct.
+It follows patterns, and unfortunately some patterns in human behavior and communication aren’t so politically correct.
 When you’re considering innovation make sure you’re assessing all risks associated with that innovation.
 New ideas are great, but if you forget to consider what could go wrong you might just find yourself in a sticky situation.

 U2/Apple Forced Download

 In 2014 U2 released their 13th studio album.
 But they didn’t just release it.
 They partnered with Apple to ensure every iTunes user had the album immediately downloaded into their library.
 Unfortunately, the ‘free’ album didn’t go down as well as expected.

 Who the hek is U2 ? pic.twitter.com/BYjURQ3PWC— Marwa (@marwa_hadii) September 10, 2014